 The Southern Pacific Trackside at Transition is a personal pictorial of the face of railroading during the transition years of one of the West's great railroads.
 As a youngster, the author, in the company of his mother, traveled the system in search of photographic locations and interesting power.
 The author includes in this look at his lifetime of photography several other railroad companies and short line railroads that he covered during his travels.

-Southern Pacific Historical & Technical Society, hardcover with jacket, 320 pages, standard landscape book 10 x 8 in., 224 Black-and-White and 145 Color photographs, most never before published.
+Southern Pacific Historical & Technical Society, hardcover with jacket, 320 pages, standard landscape book 10 x 8 in., 224 B&W and 145 Color photographs, most never before published.